Get,

 Is black coffee good for loose motion?

-Black coffee’s caffeine content may exacerbate loose motions for some individuals due to its stimulant effects on the digestive system.
+Black coffee’s caffeine content may sometimes lead to loose motions for some individuals due to its stimulant effects on the digestive system.
 It’s advisable to opt for clear fluids and electrolyte-rich beverages to prevent dehydration and soothe the stomach during episodes of loose motions.

 Is black coffee good for acidity?